 8. France – installed wind capacity of 18.7GW

 France generates most of its electricity through a world-leading fleet of nuclear power stations.
 In recent years, the country has moved toward improving its renewable fleet, after increasing its renewable budget to €71bn for the period 2019-2028.
 This will allow it to triple its onshore wind capacity by 2030.

 France aims to have increase its wind generation capacity to at least 21.8GW by the end of 2023.
 As part of this push, the French government has announced changes to planning laws, making wind construction easier.

 9. Canada – installed wind capacity of 14.4GW

 Wind accounts for approximately 5% of Canada’s renewable energy supply.
 Canada's many mountains and rivers allow it to generation 67.5% of power from hydroelectric sources.

 Annual wind power additions peaked in 2014 and has significantly reduced since.
 The state of Ontario has the largest amount of wind energy, with over 5GW installed.
 On the other hand, many states have little to no wind generation.

 The largest wind farm in Canada is the Rivière-du-Moulin project in Quebec, which has a total capacity of 300MW.

 Italy’s wind industry is heavily concentrated in the south and on its islands.
-All of Italian energy company ERG’s onshore wind capacity is based south of Rome for example, with Puglia (248.5MW) and Campania (246.9MW) being its strongest markets.
+For example, all of Italian energy company ERG’s onshore wind capacity is based south of Rome, with Puglia and Campania being its strongest markets.